-- a) Torque the slotted nut to 125 ft. lbs. - b) Check distance from bottom of slot in nut to inside edge of hole.
-Two threads (0.1") or less should be showing. - c) If more than two threads (0.1") are showing remove nut and install washer (PN 1-523157) between hub and nut. - d) Torque the slotted nut to 125 ft. lbs. - e) Then tighten nut until the next set of slots line up with the cross hole in shaft. - f) Replace cotter pin. - 5.1.29 Fuel Tank mounting hardware specification.
+- a) Torque the slotted nut to 125 ft-lbs.
+(170 N-m). - b) Check distance from bottom of slot in nut to inside edge of hole.
+Two threads (0.1" (.25 cm)) or less should be showing. - c) If more than two threads (0.1" (2.5 mm)) are showing remove nut and install washer (PN 1-523157) between hub and nut. - d) Torque the slotted nut to 125 ft-lbs.
+(170 N-m).

+- e) Then tighten nut until the next set of slots line up with the cross hole in shaft. - Replace cotter pin. f) - 5.1.27 Fuel Tank - mounting hardware specification.
 When installing the nuts on the fuel tank studs, fully tighten the nyloc nut and back off 1/2 turn.
-This allows for normal fuel tank expansion and contraction with changes in temperature and fuel levels.

-- 5.1.30 Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" are used on the following fasteners: - a) Pump drive sheave set screws. - b) Square head setscrews on Hydro pump control arms.

-- c) Sheave retaining bolt in the end of engine crankshaft. - d) Setscrews on the Jackshaft sheaves.
+This allows for normal fuel tank expansion and contraction with changes in temperature and fuel levels. - Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" 5.1.28 are used on the following fasteners: - Pump drive sheave set screws. a) - b) Square head setscrews on Hydro pump control arms. - Sheave retaining bolt in the end of engine crankshaft. c) - d) Engine mount retaining bolts. - e) Stub shaft-to-flywheel retaining bolts. - f) Front engine crankshaft hub retaining bolts. - Hydro pump tensioner retaining bolt. g)

-NOTE: Newer models with a Jackshaft assembly, which can be identified by a cast housing, do not have setscrews on the Jackshaft and Sheaves.
 Adhesives such as "Loctite RC/609 or RC/680" or "Fel-Pro Pro-Lock Retaining I or Retaining II" are used on the following:

-a) Fuel tank studs, where studs are inserted into tank.

-- 5.1.31 An anti-seize compound is used on the following locations: - a) Between Jackshaft and sheaves. - b) Between Jackshaft and bearing on newer models with a cast Jackshaft housing. - c) Between sheaves and cutter housing spindles. - d) Between the bearings and the cutter housing spindles. - 5.1.32 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+- a) Fuel tank studs, where studs are inserted into tank. - An anti-seize compound is used on the following locations: 5.1.30 - a) Between jackshaft and sheave. - b) Between jackshaft and bearings - b) Between sheave and cutter housing spindles. - c) Between the bearings and the cutter housing spindles. - 5.1.31 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.